-- 1 A minimum width of 6.5 feet is recommended. - 2 A minimum length of 6.5 feet is recommended. - (3) "No Turn On Red" (R10-11) sign restrictions should be used to prevent vehicles from entering the queuing area at signalized intersections. - The use of a supplemental sign instructing bicyclists how to use the bike box is optional. - The bike box should consist of a green box outlined with solid white lines and supplemented with a bicycle symbol and a turn ar-
+- A minimum width of 6.5 feet is recommended. - 2 A minimum length of 6.5 feet is recommended. - 3 "No Turn On Red" (R10-11) sign restrictions should be used to prevent vehicles from entering the queuing area at signalized intersections. - 4 The use of a supplemental sign instructing bicyclists how to use the bike box is optional. - 5 The bike box should consist of a green box outlined with solid white lines and supplemented with a bicycle symbol and a turn arrow to emphasize the crossing direction.